The Vanishing Beast: Chapter Two

 “That’s this Brimnes, correct?”
 Henry asked.

 “Yes, that’s right.
-We never go to the other city.”
+We never go to the other Tamarley.”

 Henry nodded.
 “Go on.”

-“My shop sells charms, spells, and tokens — small blessings for good luck, fertility, and the like.
-All the things human tourists love to buy in the other Tamarley, conveniently located in their own neighborhood.
+“My shop sells charms, spells, and tokens—small blessings for good luck, fertility, and the like.
+All the things human tourists love to buy in the other city, conveniently located in their own neighborhood.
 My real source of income, though, comes from our services: cleansings, protections, exorcisms.
 These are usually house calls, but we’ll go anywhere.
 We were supposed to exorcise a pub this afternoon, though now I doubt we’ll make the appointment.
 It’s probably worth noting, Mr. Bell, that customer satisfaction is very important to me.
-I try to ease my clients through the process, and when we’re done, I leave one of my charms as a complementary gift.
+I try to put my clients at ease through the process, and when we’re done, I leave one of my charms as a complementary gift.

 “We hadn’t sold any services in a while, so last Sunday, Alice and I went out in the hopes of bringing in new clients.
-She passed out flyers, I put advertisements in the local papers and encouraged my regulars to spread word about the business.
+She passed out flyers; I put advertisements in the local papers and encouraged my regulars to spread word about the business.
 It took days to see any results, but on Friday, someone new came into the shop.
-She was a real lady, dressed far better than our usual clientèle.
+She was a real lady, if you catch my meaning, all delicate and dressed far better than our usual clientèle.
 She marched right past my charms and came up to the counter to ask about protection services.
-She bought one of the big packages, too, one of the ones Alice said no one would buy because they’re too expensive.”
+She bought one of the big protection packages, too, one of the ones Alice said no one would buy because they’re too expensive.”

 At this, Alice, rolled her eyes, but Saoirse continued, “With any of our services, I do a consultation beforehand.
 It helps us know what to expect and tailor the package to the client.
 During my consultation with the lady, she said her name was Helena Hathaway and that the services would be for her estate up in Chatnam, north of the river.
 I forgot the exact square footage, but it was a big house.
 In addition to the usual, there were guest rooms, servants’ quarters, several libraries and a nursery suite.
 You may have guessed it, but Helena was our Mr. Arthur Hathaway’s young wife.”